Jewish Holidays

 The Jewish holiday dates will change year to year, as the Jewish calendar follows a lunar calendar.

-*The first two days of Passover (April 12 and 13) and the last two days (April 19 and 20) have restrictions.
+*The first two days of Passover (April 1 and 2) and the last two days (April 8 and 9) have restrictions.
 The middle days of the eight day holiday do not.
+See the Passover Holiday Guide for more information.

 Read the ASU Library explanation of Jewish holidays.